-2. Connecticut Connecticut is the second most expensive place in America for energy, with an average monthly bill of $250, which comes to an average annual spend of $2,997.
+Connecticut is the second most expensive place in America for energy, with an average monthly bill of $250, which comes to an average annual spend of $2,997.
 Of that monthly $250 energy bill, $151 is spent on electricity, which is the second most of any state.
-As far as the cost of natural gas goes, Connecticut fares much better and comes in as the 34th lowest spend at an average monthly spend of $71.
+But as far as the cost of natural gas goes, Connecticut fares much better and comes in as the 34th lowest spend at an average monthly spend of $71.

-If you don’t plan to move to a different state to cut your energy cost, there are other ways you can reduce your bill at home.
+If you don’t plan to move to a different state to cut your energy cost, there are other ways to reduce your bill at home.

-Unplug your devices.
-Although you aren’t using it, if you keep your device plugged in it’s still using energy called phantom power.
+- Unplug your devices.
+Although you aren’t using it, keeping your device plugged in still uses energy called phantom power.
 This type of energy makes up about 25% of all residential energy, according to a study by the Natural Resources Defense Council.
 For example, if you keep a phone charger plugged in, that may cost you $4 to $5 a year.
 To help cut costs, unplug your unused devices or buy a power strip.